parmentelat/apssh/README.md

 # TODO

-* current output system now properly separates stdout and stderr, **BUT** this for now will work well only on text-based output, which can be a wrong assumption.
+* current output system can only properly handle commands output that are **text-based**; if your remote command produces binary data instead, you must redirect its output on the remote system, and fetch the results by other means; note that the binary command `apssh` has no option for doing that, but the library has 2 objects `Pull` and `Push` for doing this in a more elaborate scenario (see README-jobs.md).
 * it would seem trivial to implement the `apssh` tool on `asynciojobs`.
   However at this point the way `apssh`'s `--window` (`window.py`) works might be a little trickier with an `Engine` than with `gather`, so for now we stick to this initial `gather`-based implementation
-* automated tests !?!
+* better tests coverage would not hurt !?!
 * probably a lot more features are required for more advanced usages..
 Please send suggestions to *thierry dot parmentelat at inria.fr*